MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-text-data-source-driver.md

 The same database driver is used for both Text Data sources and for HTML data sources.

-When you install the Text Data Source database driver, the Setup program writes a set of default values to the Microsoft® Windows® Registry in the Engines and ISAM Formats subkeys.
+When you install the Text Data Source database driver, the Setup program writes a set of default values to the Microsoft Windows® Registry in the Engines and ISAM Formats subkeys.
 You should not modify these settings directly; use the setup program for your application to add, remove, or change these settings.
 The following sections describe initialization and ISAM Format settings for the Text Data Source database driver.

 ## Text Data Source Initialization Settings